louisnk/basic_utilities/README.md

 #walker

-Just a recursive directory walker which returns a list of all the files it finds.
-Set the directory in the file itself.
-Returns an array.

-Now takes optional second param - (directory, [options object], callback) - which currently only has use for its "toJSON" parameter, which is a bool and if set to true, will return a JSON object of your directory structure.
+takes (directoryToRead, [options], callback)

+Options is optional, and should be an object.
+Currently only supports one option - { toJSON: true } - which will return your directory structure and paths to files as JSON.

+Will soon add support for ignore lists.